 Sticking to a social media plan not only ensures that you don’t have silent periods on social media; it also helps you avoid bombarding your followers with constant posts.
 Keep in mind when scheduling posts that it’s not just frequency that matters, but the time of posting as well.

 The Social Media Journal’s article on optimum times to post on different platforms specifies the best days and time to schedule your posts.
-Of course, it’s best to tailor fit your plan to your own audience, too.
-Observe if your followers are most active at night or during the day, on weekends or weekdays.
+Of course, it’s best to tailor-fit your plan to your audience, too.
+Observe if your followers are most active at night or during the day, on weekends, or on weekdays.

 DMN’s report on social activity reveals that positive comments about a brand can influence 63% of Facebook users, which includes client feedback and responsiveness.
 Ideally, you should get back to comments and queries within 24 hours or sooner to keep your followers happy.

 Using social media as a freelancer will be much more rewarding when you follow the above tips.
 By keeping your accounts consistent and impactful, and being mindful of what you say and post, you’ll end up with a more defined personal brand that can appeal to and attract new clientele.